 As we are all caretakers of God’s earth, the mission of the Earth Stewardship Ministry (ESM) is to promote awareness of environmental issues.
 We participate in efforts to address these issues and provide educational opportunities that advance understanding of sound environmental practices.

-Please join Earth Stewardship in Dean Park on Saturday, April 7th from 9am to 11am for Shrewsbury’s Town Clean Up Day!
-We will meet in the South Pavillion to receive trash bags and rubber gloves.
+Please join Earth Stewardship in Dean Park on a Saturday TBD in April for Shrewsbury’s Town Clean Up Day!
 You may wish to bring your own work gloves and a water bottle.
 This event will be held rain or shine, unless there is severe weather or too much snow on the ground.
 This is an ideal service opportunity for Confirmands and their Mentors.
 For more information, contact Paul Dobner at [email protected]

 The First Congregational Church of Shrewsbury was recognized as a Level 2 Green Congregation by the Massachusetts Conference of the United Church of Christ at their 2012 Annual Meeting.